D4isDAVID/dxm/README.md

-# dxManager
+# dxm

 > [!NOTE]
 > This project is still in development.

-A manager for your FXServer builds & resources.
+A manager for FXServer artifacts & resources.